-Make sure you have a category for each of your debts in YNAB, either through a credit card payment category or a category in your Debt Payments group.
+- List your debts.
+Make sure you have an account and a category for each of your debts in YNAB.

-Choose a Pay Off Balance by Date goal, which will tell you exactly what to budget each month to pay off your credit card debt by a certain date.
-The amount will adjust if you are making slower or faster progress than your original plan!
+- If your focus debt is a credit card, choose a Payoff Balance by Date target. which will tell you exactly how much to assign each month to pay off your credit card debt by a certain date.
+The Target amount will adjust automatically if you are making slower or faster progress than your original plan!

-For other cards or debts, you're going to make just your minimum payment while tackling your focus debt.
-Set a Pay Specific Amount Each Month goal to make sure you're prepared for that payment.
+For all other credit cards and loans, you're going to make just your minimum payment while tackling your focus debt.

-When that first debt is paid off, stop and celebrate.
-You've improved your cash flow significantly!
-Now it's time to decide how many of those dollars go towards your next focus debt.
+When that first debt is paid off, stop and celebrate! 🥳 You've improved your cash flow significantly!
+Now it's time to decide how many of those dollars will go towards your next focus debt.
 The more you can afford to send there, the faster you'll be completely out of debt.

 What about high interest debts?